Shafayet-jamil/Shafayet-jamil/README.md

 - 👋 Hi, I’m @Shafayet-jamil
-- 👀 I’m interested in Coding
+- 👀 I’m pationate coler.
-- 🌱 I’m currently learning C prigramming
+- 🌱 I’m currently learning DSA.
 - 💞️ I’m looking to collaborate on new opportunity
 - 📫 How to reach me mdshafayetjamil@outlook.com